Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 4. Average Customer Lifespan (ACL)

-ACL measures the average length of time a customer remains active with your business.
-Determine ACL by calculating the average number of years a customer continues to make purchases from your company.
+ACL measures the average length of time a customer remains active with your business throughout their lifecycle.
+Determine ACL by calculating the average number of years a customer continues to make purchases from your company, which directly correlates with customer retention rates.

 Example: If customers typically remain active for 3 years before churning, the ACL would be 3 years.